Energy-Efficient Movable Antennas: Mechanical Power Modeling and Performance Optimization: Introduction

-Motivated by above, this paper investigates a more general and challenging EE maximization problem for a mechanically-driven MA system, where a base station (BS) equipped with a linear MA array transmits to multiple single-FPA users at the same time, as shown in Fig.~\ref{Fig_SysModel}.
-The main contributions of this paper are summarized as follows: \begin{enumerate} \item First, we develop an overall power consumption model for the considered mechanically-driven multi-MA systems based on the basic electric motor theory, which accounts for both the mechanical energy consumed by MA drivers and the electrical energy consumed by data transmission.
+In this paper, we investigate a more general and more challenging multi-MA multi-user system setup, where a base station (BS) equipped with a linear MA array transmits to multiple single-FPA users at the same time, as shown in Fig.~\ref{Fig_SysModel}.
+The main contributions of this paper are summarized as follows: \begin{enumerate} \item We develop an overall power consumption model for the considered multi-MA system that accounts for both the mechanical energy consumed by the MA drivers and the electrical energy consumed by data transmission, by integrating a classical mechanical power consumption model derived from basic electric motor theory.
 Building on this model, we formulate an EE (i.e., the ratio of the sum rate of all users to the above energy consumption) maximization problem by jointly optimizing the MAs' destination positions and moving speeds as well as the BS's transmit precoding matrix, subject to the collision-avoidance constraints during the multi-MA movements.
 Although this problem is non-convex and difficult to be optimally solved, we first show that the collision-avoidance constraints can always be relaxed without loss of optimality by properly renumbering the MA indices, thus greatly simplifying the optimization problem. \item Next, to solve the resulting relaxed EE maximization problem, we start from the single-user case and reveal a hidden monotonicity of the EE performance with respect to (w.r.t.) the MAs' moving speeds.
 For the remaining joint BS beamforming and MA position optimization, we recast this problem into a two-layer formulation.
 In the inner layer, the Dinkelbach algorithm is applied to derive the optimal transmit beamforming in a semi-closed form for any given MA positions.
 Whereas in the outer layer, the sequential update algorithm is adopted to iteratively optimize the MA positions based on the optimal transmit beamforming derived in the inner layer. \item For the general multi-user case, we propose an alternating optimization (AO) algorithm that alternately optimizes the BS precoding and MA positions using the successive convex approximation (SCA) and sequential update methods, respectively.
 Finally, simulation results demonstrate that our proposed algorithms consistently outperform both conventional FPA-based systems and existing EE maximization schemes that ignore mechanical power consumption, under both single-user and multi-user setups.
 It is also shown that the optimized MA positions by our proposed algorithm achieve a superior balance between rate improvement via antenna movement and the associated mechanical power consumption compared to other baseline schemes. \end{enumerate}

 The rest of this paper is organized as follows.
 Section II presents the overall power consumption model for our considered mechanically-driven MA system and formulates the EE maximization problem.
 Sections III and IV present our proposed solutions to this problem in the single- and multi-user cases, respectively.
 Section V presents the numerical results.
 Finally, Section VI concludes this paper and discusses future directions.